 INTRODUCTION

-At times, Jesus used the style of starting his discourse with a misunderstanding and ending later with the clarity of a divine truth.
-Such was the case with Nicodemus and the Samaritan woman at the well.
-Both took what Jesus told in a literal sense, different from what Jesus meant.
-Such was the case when Jesus taught on the Holy Eucharist before establishing it at the Last Supper.
+Jesus, in some of his discourses with others, used the style of starting with a misunderstanding and ending later with the clarity of a divine truth.
+Such were his dialogues with Nicodemus and with the Samaritan woman at the well.
+Both took what Jesus said in a literal sense that was different from what Jesus meant.
+Jesus used a similar approach when he taught on the Holy Eucharist before establishing it at the Last Supper.
 He said, “Whoever eats my flesh and drinks my blood has eternal life, and I will raise him on the last day.
 For my flesh is true food, and my blood is true drink” (Jn 6:54-55).
 Since it was not practical in the literal sense and eating the flesh of humans and drinking blood were against the Hebrew Scriptures, many followers of Jesus left him.
 However, others, including the twelve apostles, stood firm with Jesus.
-Sometimes, Jesus’ teachings or of his church might not make sense to us.
+Sometimes, Jesus’ teachings or those of his Church might not make sense to us.
 How do we respond in such a situation?

 BIBLE TEXT (JOHN 6:60-69)